james-menzies/nudge/README.md

 ### Model UML Diagram

 This shows the relationship between the model components of the program.
-If I was to change the presentation layer (say to a GUI), this component of the program would remain unchanged.
+If I were to change the presentation layer (say to a GUI), this component of the program would remain unchanged.

 ![Model UML Diagram](docs/Diagrams/Model%20Diagram.png)

-### Player Edit

-### Roster Edit

 ## Implementation Plan